-You'll see the screen scheme/s used by your project, and the issue types that use that scheme.
-Expand the screen scheme to see the screens associated with that scheme and issue types.
-Select the screen you wish to edit.
-You can perform the following actions:
+You'll see the screen schemes used by your project, and the issue types that use that scheme.

+To view the screens associated with that scheme and issue types, expand the screen scheme section.
+Select the screen name to open the screen configuration.